 - Visit the dentist two times a year, or more if needed, to prevent and treat tooth decay.

 - Use sugar-free gum or candies such as lemon drops.
 They increase saliva.
-(Sugar can increase your risk for cavities and yeast infections.)
+(Sugar can increase your risk for cavities.)

 - Avoid over-the-counter medicines that can cause dryness.
 These include antihistamines, such as Benadryl or Chlor-Trimeton.